ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 * Application security features
 * Virtual appliances on dedicated hardware
 * Deployed like any other IBM Cloud server, with flexibility and availability in mind
-* Offered in bandwidth tiers: 10Mbps, 200Mbps, and 1000Mbps
+* Offered in bandwidth tiers: 10 Mbps, 200 Mbps, and 1000 Mbps

 The {{site.data.keyword.vpx_full}} can be deployed on demand, in as little as 15 minutes, in any IBM Cloud data center around the world.
 Several licensing models include the speed and features that you need, and offer the flexibility that is demanded by today's cloud solutions.
 This flexibility ensures a good fit for every use case, from small-to-medium implementations, all the way to larger enterprises.

 IBM Cloud offers the NetScaler VPX virtual appliance with full, unrestricted root access.

 ## Application security
 {: #application-security}